SamVadidar/RGBT/README.md

 # CMOS and Infrared Sensor Fusion (RGB-Thermal)
+Remark: Before running the python scripts, make sure you are in the RGBT folder to make the coded relative path in this project to work!
 ## ToDo List

 - [x] Finish literature review of both Object Detection and Fusion